Friends Academy: Arts

-Friends Academy offers a wide variety of arts courses for students in grades K-12.
+Friends Academy offers a wide variety of arts courses for students in grades PK–12.
 Music, Dance, Visual and Digital Art, and Theater are required parts of the curriculum for students through the 8th grade.
 In the high school, a wide variety of courses are offered as electives.
-The Visual Arts program has a working dark room and a new digital media lab.
-The Music Department has a number of performing groups, including wind ensemble, orchestra, vocal ensemble, chamber choir, two middle school jazz bands and a high school jazz band.
+The Visual Arts program has a working dark room and a digital media lab.
+The Music Department has a number of performing groups, including wind ensemble, orchestra, chamber choir, and a high school jazz band.
 The Theater and Dance department operates in a 400-seat proscenium theater.
 There is a working scene shop.
 The curriculum includes dance, acting, playwriting, and technical theater.
 The school produces four productions each school year.

 Quaker Values

 Friends Academy has been teaching students Quaker Values since 1876.
 Friends Academy believes that in teaching Quaker Values, students will mold their minds and personalities to match the very values that they teach.
 Quaker Values mainly reflect on truth, morality, and conscience as believed by the Quakers themselves.
 To uphold the tradition of Quaker Values, the students and faculty of Friends Academy attend the Matinecock Meeting House weekly to attend "Meeting for Worship", a traditional Quaker tradition where the students and faculty sit silently to reflect.